munificent/magpie/doc/site/markdown/index.markdown

 ^title Welcome
 ^index 1

 Thanks for coming.
 Let's get started.
-Magpie is an object-oriented programming language for the [JVM](http://en.wikipedia.org/wiki/Java_Virtual_Machine) that combines the safety of dynamic typing with the flexibility of static typing.
-Maybe I have that backwards.
+Magpie is fledgling programming language.
+If you like buzzwords, it is [object-oriented](http://en.wikipedia.org/wiki/Object-oriented_programming), [optionally-typed](http://lambda-the-ultimate.org/node/1311), and runs on the [JVM](http://en.wikipedia.org/wiki/Java_Virtual_Machine).

 It looks a bit like this: